datahub-project/datahub/docs/how/migrating-graph-service-implementation.md

 # Migrate Graph Service Implementation to Elasticsearch

-We currently support either elasticsearch or neo4j as backend implementations for the graph service.
-We recommend elasticsearch for those looking for a lighter deployment or do not want to manage a neo4j database.
+We currently support either Elasticsearch or Neo4j as backend implementations for the graph service.
+We recommend Elasticsearch for those looking for a lighter deployment or do not want to manage a Neo4j database.
 If you started using Neo4j as your graph service backend, here is how you can migrate to Elasticsearch.

 ## Docker-compose